datalab-industries/csd-optimade/README.md

 Finally, if using a persistent database, future runs of the API can be controlled with the `CSD_OPTIMADE_INSERT` environment variable.
 If `true` (default), the configured database will be wiped and rebuilt from the JSONL file directly, and a separate process will run the API.
 If `false`, only the API will be started, with no database rebuild.

+> [!NOTE]
+> When used in production with the full CSD database, performance will be
+> significantly improved by creating the appropriate indexes for queryable
+> fields in MongoDB.
+This may be partially handled by `optimade-maker` and
+> `optimade-python-tools`, but you may wish to also tune index performance
+> for your particular use case.

 ## Contributing and Getting Help